nextcloud/ldap_write_support/README.md

 * displayName: uid
 * street: 'street'

-Each user can edit displayName, street and mail using the personal profile editor on NextCloud.
+Each user can edit displayName, avatar, street and mail using the personal profile editor on NextCloud.